 drinking eating this salad dressing all the time, not just when I’m following the Whole30 program.

-I love it on a tossed salad with southwestern toppings – picture mixed greens, black beans, chicken, roasted sweet potatoes, avocado, tomatoes and green onions.
+I love this carrot vinaigrette salad dressing on a tossed salad with southwestern toppings – picture mixed greens, black beans, chicken, roasted sweet potatoes, avocado, tomatoes and green onions.
 You could easily make your salad vegetarian or use steak instead of chicken, but the point is, this Carrot Vinaigrette Salad Dressing is great on so many things.

-If you love making homemade dressing, make sure to try my poppy seed dressing and low-calorie homemade ranch dressing.
+If you love making homemade dressing, be sure to try my poppy seed dressing, homemade Italian dressing or low-calorie homemade ranch dressing.
 I’ve also compiled a list of more than 15 dressing recipes, The Best Salad Dressing Recipes.

 - 1/2 cup carrot juice